Julia Brown-Bernstein

 The author persuasively demonstrates how the neoliberal order gained hegemony: not merely through the actions of national or international elites, but also through local political action promising “revitalization”.
 Drawing on archival research and original oral history interviews, “Bring ‘The Plant’ to Life” makes an important intervention into late-twentieth century history, specifically the histories of deindustrialization and neoliberalism.
 Scholars frequently use the term “neoliberal”; here the author shows in concrete, fine-grained detail the political consequences of the transformation of urban space in an era of deindustrialization.

-As an educator I believe that the classroom should be an egalitarian space in which all students can take risks, ask questions, and engage in meaningful dialogue with one another and myself.
+My graduate training and undergraduate teaching at the University of Southern California, my mentoring at Yale, as well as my research agenda, have reinforced this professional goal.
+As a postdoctoral fellow at Yale, I advise seniors writing their theses, and I will teach an upper-level undergraduate course in Spring 2026.
+As an educator, I draw on my experiences in Chile, Los Angeles, and New Haven to create a classroom culture in which all students feel their perspectives, lived experiences, and knowledge are valued.
+Integral to my educational philosophy is the belief that the classroom be a space in which all students can take risks, ask questions, and engage in meaningful dialogue with one another and myself.
 I see my role as a teacher to model the habits of mind—including critical thinking, self-reflection, and humility—that support students as they realize their own potential as individuals and learners.
-I aspire to learn about the learning profiles, intellectual interests, and socio-cultural contexts of all my students in order to create an inclusive classroom in which students are the producers, not the receivers, of knowledge.
+I aspire to learn about the learning profiles, intellectual interests, and socio-cultural contexts of all my students.

 For more on this community-driven, digital humanities project please contact me!